The Ralph Waldo Emerson House

 The stately federal-style Emerson House in Concord honors the life and memory of Ralph Waldo Emerson (1803-1882), a major author and influencer of the Transcendentalism movement of the 19th century.
 The property is registered as a National Historic Landmark.

 The Emerson House has been open to visitors in 1930, except in the winter months.
 It is located at 28 Cambridge Turnpike.

-Concord has a population of approximately 18,000 residents, though it was only approximately 2,300 in the mid-19th century.
+Concord has a population of approximately 18,000 residents, which may seem modest to some but bear in mind that it was only approximately 2,300 in the mid-19th century.
 From this small community (by today’s standards) sprung a philosophical and educational movement that powerfully impacted many of the leading writers of the day, including Henry David Thoreau and Louisa May Alcott.

-Read more about Henry David Thoreau, who was mentored by Ralph Waldo Emerson, here: https://authoradventures.org/massachusetts/thoreau.
+Read more about Henry David Thoreau, who was mentored by Ralph Waldo Emerson, here: Henry David Thoreau in Massachusetts.

-Read more about Louisa May Alcott, whose father founded a school for transcendentalism at the Alcott’s homestead, here: https://authoradventures.org/massachusetts/alcott-louisa-may.
+Read more about Louisa May Alcott, whose father founded a school for transcendentalism at the Alcott’s homestead, here: Louisa May Alcott in Massachusetts.

-Emerson, Thoreau, and Alcott are all buried at Sleepy Hollow Cemetery in central Concord.
+The remains of Emerson, Thoreau, and Alcott are buried at Sleepy Hollow Cemetery in central Concord.

 What to Read

 The complete works of the writer can be found here: https://www.rwe.org.

 “Trust thyself” was Emerson’s motto, expressing belief in intuition as a guiding force.
 His Essays (1841) are where readers can find out more about his philosophy at www.emersoncentral.com/essays1.htm.